la3rence/site/privacy.md

 ## Third-Party Websites

-Our website uses APIs from github.com, douban.8610000.xyz, and bilibili.com to display information such as videos and details about open-source projects and films.
+Our website uses APIs from github.com, douban.8610000.xyz, twitter.com and bilibili.com to display information such as videos and details about open-source projects and films, tweets.
 We do not share or process any user data with these APIs.

 We may use third-party cookies from these APIs to improve the performance and functionality of our website.
 These cookies may include API-related cookies and other cookies.